This post may contain affiliate links. Please read my disclosure policy.

 Thanks so much CCU!

 Hi Donalyn!
-I love the journey you’ve been on since you started blogging and admire your path.
+I love the journey you’ve been on since you started blogging and love your blog.
 Your dedication really shows and it is a wonderful thing to see how rewarding it is for you.
 Keep on, I say!

 Thanks Sallie – always very nice to hear that kind of thing from a long time reader!